openscd/open-scd/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional information**
 For further reading including e.g parts of IEC 61850, Tissues or other sources that triggered your feature wish

+**Test Files**
+If possible provide a file that can be used to test the feature and explain what is the outcome of the test with the test file